tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 ### Punishment Transaction

-If a counterparty decides to broadcast a revoked set of refund transactions, and the honest party is actively monitoring the blockchain and able to detect the attempted foul play, a punishment transaction can immediately be constructed before the relative time lock $h_{rel}$ expires.
+If a counterparty decides to broadcast a revoked set of refund transactions, and if the honest party is actively monitoring the blockchain and able to detect the attempted foul play, a punishment transaction can immediately be constructed before the relative time lock $h_{rel}$ expires.
 Whenever any of the counterparty's intermediate multiparty UTXOs,
 $\text{MultiSig}(N-m)\ \text{for}\ 0<m<N$, becomes available in the blockchain, the honest party can spend all the